 - It’s light & fluffy and incredibly stable

 - It’s the the best frosting for piping and decorating cupcakes, cakes and cookies

 - It’s can be made ahead of time or frozen to be reused

 My secret of all secrets?
 I use cold butter!
 Yes, I said cold butter.
 How many times have you forgotten to take butter out of the fridge?
 It’s the worst!
 Well not anymore.

 Most frosting recipes call for softened butter or butter at room temperature.
-However I find that this often results in a weak frosting that doesn’t always hold it’s shape or requires too much powered sugar resulting in an overly sweet frosting.
+However, I find that this often results in a weak frosting that doesn’t always hold it’s shape or requires too much powered sugar resulting in overly sweet frosting.